MatthijsGawehn/COCOS/README.md

 # COCOS
-on-the-fly estimation of coastal parameters from video of a wave field
+on-the-fly estimation of coastal parameters from (orthorectified) video of a wave field

 This is code based on the publication "Gawehn, M.; de Vries, S.; Aarninkhof, S. A self-adaptive method for mapping coastal bathymetry on-the-fly from wave field video.
 Remote Sens.
 2021, 1, 0. https://doi.org/"